Dental Consultant Top NP Hygiene Tips

 3. The doctor always does an exam first however, many doctors do not like doing the comprehensive exam in uncleaned patients as caries can be missed if a lot of buildup is present.
 For that reason, many practices schedule the patient through hygiene but, of course, the doctor must still perform an exam.

 4. When scheduling patients through hygiene the hygienist greets and seats the patient.
-Then the doctor, having reviewed the health history medications to verify and ensure no contraindications to hygiene scaling, says hello to the patient, goes over the chief complaint and gives the OK to take x-rays and do a prophy (if called for) after which the doctor does a comprehensive exam at the end of the appointment.
+Then the doctor, having reviewed the health history forms to verify and ensure no contraindications to hygiene scaling, says hello to the patient, goes over the chief complaint and gives the OK to take x-rays and do a prophy (if called for) after which the doctor does a comprehensive exam at the end of the appointment.

 5. If too much build up, many do just probing and comprehensive perio evaluation.
 No cleaning but, patient is scheduled for SRP as soon as possible.
 You can also start on a single quad of SRP as a single quad takes the same or less time than a prophy in most cases.
 If the patient is disappointed that you cannot do a cleaning, consider delivering a coronal polish and quick calculus debridement (do not charge as a prophy!).